pdegner/pdegner.github.io/Machine_Learning/mp/mountain_project.md

 ### The Plan

 Unfortunately for me, the Mountain Project gear review forums are not labeled.
 The forums are a collection of thoughts and opinions, but there is no numerical value associated with them.
 By that I mean, I can write what I think about a piece of gear, but I don’t give it a star rating.
 This eliminates the possibility of direct supervised learning.
-(Yeah, sure, I could go and label the 100k+ forums by hand, but where is the fun in that?
-Nowhere, that sounds awful.)
+(Yeah, sure, I could go and label the 100k+ forums by hand, but where is the fun in that?)

 Enter transfer learning.
 Transfer learning is when a model trained on one task is used for a similar task.
 In this case, I have an unlabeled dataset and I want to assign labels to it.
 So, I need to create a model that is trained to predict labels on a labeled dataset, then use that model to create labels for my unlabeled forum dataset.